Unpopular opinion: Beyoncé didn’t make the beat sicker.

-Low frequency brainwaves associated with deep sleep & deep, deep meditation.
-Delta states engage an even stronger detachment from external reality, stimulating states of empathy, healing, & regeneration.
-This should help illustrate the importance of sleep & meditation to a healthy mind & body.
+Low frequency brainwaves associated with deep sleep and deep, deep meditation.
+Delta states engage an even stronger detachment from external reality, stimulating states of empathy, healing, and regeneration.
+This should help illustrate the importance of sleep and meditation to a healthy mind and body.

 The Purported Benefits of Binaural Beats

 Here comes the moment of truth: Do binaural beats enhance cognition?